 Consider Cluster Planting

-Multiple Staggered Rows of Trees & Shrubs
+Multiple Staggered Rows of Trees and Shrubs

 If you like the fort wall effect, consider choosing this planting technique.
 Professional landscapers in Ontario commonly recommend this for homesteads in open areas to protect the pool area from prevailing winter winds and to reduce noise pollution.
 Multiple staggered rows are installed using two or three trees and shrubs.
 When planning the planting, the spacing should be based on the average diameter each plant will achieve at maturity.
 Each row is offset so that the plants fill the visible gap between each plant in the previous row.
 To gain more privacy around the pool quickly, you can consider a third row of similar size or shorter plants.